visionik/vContext/vContext-extension-playbooks.md

 ### PlaybookItem operations (event log)

-Playbook updates are represented by appending new `PlaybookItem` objects to `playbook.entries`.
+Playbook updates are represented by appending new `PlaybookItem` objects to `playbook.items`.

 #### initial / append